ethras/flow-maestro/commands/qa.md

 # `/qa` — Stage 4: Quality & Sign-off

-`/qa` verifies that implementation matches the plan and that delta specs describe the final behavior.
+`/qa` verifies that implementation matches the blueprint and that delta specs describe the final behavior.
 Use it before calling `flowm specs apply`.

 ## Objectives